 Every event or incident in our lives is an opportunity to seek our Heavenly Father for His Will in the situation.
 We should be seeking Him, being instructed by Him through His Holy Spirit throughout our day.
 Even as we are doing seemingly mundane things, because we are developing Godly habits or patterns for when extreme or serious situations arise.
 It's just as important in the small things, in the small details, as it is in the great things.
 Whether it's in our lives or concerning the lives of the people around us, or as parents, the lives of our children; we should always be listening, seeking, and desiring to hear the opinion and the perspective of the Father through the Holy Spirit.
-Also, we should choose instead of focusing on what we want to focus on his will, and how he wants to accomplish it.
+Also, we should choose instead of focusing on what we want to focus on His will, and how He wants to accomplish it.
 God is very specific about His goals.
 He doesn't make random choices.
 He wants us to ask Him, not only what He wants to do; but, how He wants to do it, and His timing for that thing as well.
-Which means: we should ask the Holy Spirit for his help in knowing or perceiving what the Will of the Lord is in whatever situation or circumstance that we face.
-And, we should ask him first, before we do anything else; not after we've tried everything else.
-Asking Him or seeking Him first, makes those things sure in our life.
+This means that we should ask the Holy Spirit for His help in knowing or perceiving what the will of the Lord is in whatever situation or circumstance we face.
+And, we should ask Him first, before we do anything else; not after we've tried everything else.
+Asking Him or seeking Him first, makes the answer sure in our life.
 And then once we ask Him what He wants to do, then we should obey Him.
 It doesn't make any sense to ask a question, and then ignore the answer that He provides.
-Even if it's not an answer that you particularly like or want to hear; make yourself obey, make yourself come into alignment.
-Paul talks about how he discipline's his flesh that after he has run, he won't be disqualified (1 Corinthians 9:26-27 NASB).
-God, the Father, the Son, and the Holy Spirit only see things accurately.
-So this means only their judgment is accurate, and absolutely the truth.
-We never have to be afraid that if we listen to them we are going to be wrong, disappointed in the outcome, or that some aspect of what needs to be taken care of is going to be missed or ignored.
-He is perfect in everything He does; and in all His ways.
+Even if it's not an answer that you particularly like or want to hear; make yourself obey, and make yourself come into alignment.
+Paul talks about how he discipline's his flesh so that after he has run, he won't be disqualified (1 Corinthians 9:26-27 NASB).
+God - the Father, the Son, and the Holy Spirit only see things accurately.
+So this means only Their judgment is accurate, and absolutely the truth.
+We never have to be afraid that if we listen to Them we are going to be wrong, disappointed in the outcome, or that some aspect of what needs to be taken care of is going to be missed or ignored.
+He is perfect in everything He does, and in all His ways.
 So we should just listen.

 So let's take a look at John 11:4-11 (NASB).
 But when Jesus heard this, He said, “This sickness is not to end in death, but for the glory of God, so that the Son of God may be glorified by it.”Now Jesus loved Martha and her sister and Lazarus.
 So when He heard that he was sick, He then stayed two days longer in the place where He was.
 Then after this He *said to the disciples, “Let us go to Judea again.”The disciples *said to Him, “Rabbi, the Jews were just now seeking to stone You, and are You going there again?”
 Jesus answered, “Are there not twelve hours in the day?
 If anyone walks in the day, he does not stumble, because he sees the light of this world.
 But if anyone walks in the night, he stumbles, because the light is not in him.”This He said, and after that He *said to them, “Our friend Lazarus has fallen asleep; but I go, so that I may awaken him out of sleep.”
 Christ responded with insight concerning the outcome of the situation, insight which could only have been revealed and provided by God through the Holy Spirit.
 It wasn't something that he reasoned, or plan or came up with on his own.
 This is what he got from the Lord concerning the situation.
 And, this could only happen because Jesus was listening to the Holy Spirit and seeking guidance for every moment of every day from the Lord, His Father, God the Father.